bouwe77/temba/README.md

 ```

 Requests on these resources only give a `404 Not Found` if the ID does not exist.
 Requests on any other resource will always return a `404 Not Found`.

-### JSON

-Temba only supports JSON.
-If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

-When sending JSON data (`POST` and `PUT` requests), adding a `Content-Type: application/json` header is required.

-IDs are auto generated when creating resources.
-IDs in the JSON request body are ignored.

 ### Static assets